robzolkos/lexxy/README.md

 </lexxy-prompt>
 ```

-When configured like this, when selecting an item from the prompt, the content of the `template[type="editor"]` will be inserted directly in the editor as HTML you can edit freely, instead of as an `<action-text-attachment>` element.
-Notice that in this case you need to be sure that the HTML is compatible with the tags that Lexxy supports.
+When configured like this,if you select an item from the prompt, the content of the `template[type="editor"]` will be inserted directly in the editor as HTML you can edit freely, instead of as an `<action-text-attachment>` element.
+Notice that in this case you need to make sure that the HTML is compatible with the tags that Lexxy supports.

 ### Remote filtering